achristen/Meteobike/readme.md

 ![IMG_gpswiring](IMG_gpswiring.jpg)

 Double check if the connection is correct.
-Then reconnect the USB cable, the HDMI cables, and finally the power cable to the Raspberry Pi Zero.
+Then reconnect the power cable to the Raspberry Pi Zero.
 The Raspberry Pi Zero restarts, and the green light flashes.

-You can then test the GPS using:
+Now, you can then test the GPS using:

     $ cgps -s